Effective: November 2019

 - Scope of Application

-1.1 These General Terms of Sale and Delivery (“GTSD”) apply to all contracts for deliveries and services concluded by HUECK Rheinische GmbH (hereinafter referred to as “HUECK”) with customers who are businesspersons as defined in sec.
-14 Civil Code (BGB), legal persons under public law or public-law special funds.
+1.1 These General Terms of Sale and Delivery (“Terms”) apply to all contracts for deliveries and services concluded by HUECK Rheinische GmbH (hereinafter referred to as “HUECK”) with customers (hereinafter referred to as “Customer(s))” who are businesspersons as defined in § 14 Civil Code (BGB), legal persons under public law or public-law special funds.

-1.2 The present GTSD apply exclusively.
+1.2 The present Terms apply exclusively.
 Deviating, contradicting or supplementing terms of the Customer or third parties become a part of the contract only if and to the extent that HUECK explicitly consented to such terms’ applicability.
-This requirement for consent applies in any event, including, for example, in case HUECK refers to the Customer’s business terms, or performs a delivery while being aware of the existence of such business terms, without reservation.
+This requirement for consent applies in any event, including, for example, in case HUECK refers to the Customer’s business terms, or performs a delivery without reservation while being aware of the existence of such business terms..

-1.3 Declarations and notifications relevant in law to be made by the Customer towards/to HUECK (e.g. setting a deadline, notification of defects, notice of withdrawal from the contract or notice of price reduction) require written form in order to be legally valid.
+1.3 Declarations and notifications of legal relevance to be given by the Customer to HUECK (e.g. setting a deadline, notification of defects, notice of withdrawal from the contract or notice of reduction of the purchase price) require written form in order to be legally valid.

-2.1 The offers made by HUECK are without obligation.
+2.1 The offers made by HUECK are not binding and without obligation.
 A contract comes into being only by the written confirmation of order by HUECK or by the immediate performance of the order.

-2.2 All agreements made between HUECK and the Customer for the purpose of performing a contract, which go beyond the scope of regulation of these GTSD or deviate from these GTSD, must be documented in writing in this contract or in an amending contract.
-Any cancellation or modification of these GTSD applies only to the relevant contract concluded.
+2.2 All agreements made between HUECK and the Customer for the purpose of performing a contract, which go beyond the scope of regulation of these Terms or deviate from these Terms, must be documented in writing in this contract or in an amendment contract.
+Any cancellation or modification of these Terms applies only to the relevant contract concluded.

 3.1 The scope of performance of HUECK is determined by the individual contract solely.